yossisp/spektor.dev/content/blog/performing-multiple-aggregation-pipelines-in-single-mongodb-stage/index.md

 description: "How To Perform Multiple Aggregation Pipelines Within a Single Stage In MongoDB"
 ---

 Recently, I had to add pagination feature to our website (our data resides in MongoDB).
 I wanted to define a single MongoDB aggregation pipeline which would fetch the required data (products) based on the criteria the user selects for the `n`-th page.
-But I also wanted the aggregation to return the total amount of products in the same aggregation.
+But I also wanted the aggregation to return the total amount of products matched in the same aggregation.
 The last part turned out a bit tricky.

 First, MongoDB aggregation pipeline stages work sort of like Unix "pipes": you do something in one stage and the next stage receives the output of the previous one.
 So let's say these are the stages needed to output the products: